Federal Support for Nutrition Research Trends Upward as USDA Share Declines

 The HNRIM data system identifies the nature of the nutrition research conducted within each project using 37 nutrition topics.
 The topics make it possible to precisely describe the contribution of a specific project, as most projects address multiple topics.
 For example, in 2004, USDA supported a project titled “obesity prevention for preschool children.”
 The researchers described their project as speaking to three topics: Infant/Child Nutrition, Obesity/Anorexia/Appetite Control, and Other Research in Nutrition Education.

 To sort out the broad changes in nutrition research areas receiving Federal support, ERS researchers grouped the 37 topics into 6 major research areas, weighting the projects by their share in each of the 37 topic areas.
-The 6 major research areas are:

 |Nutritional Requirements Throughout the Life Cycle||Studies of normal human nutritional needs for people in different stages of life|